 - Diseases such as Parvo, Epilepsy, Respiratory issues and so many more are often associated with puppy mill puppies.
 They are costly to treat and can often lead to death.

-Here is a partial list of 2015 puppy mill rescues so you can see the tremendous work involved and how rampant this issue is.
+Here is a very small list of puppy mill rescues so you can see the tremendous work involved and how rampant this issue is.
 These are the same places that pet stores and many “breeders” get their puppies from.
 If you visit a breeder who shows you a clean house and a beautiful puppy — you still do not know if they have another facility where these dogs are actually kept, you really need to do your due diligence!

 When you buy a puppy this is what you are supporting: